cyberjug/website/docs/cyberland/cyberland2020_speaker.md

 A: No, the host will do that and put questions in the chat into the Q&A section.

 Q: Should I answer questions in the middle or at the end of the talk?
-A: As you like.
-He/she will also put questions to the Q&A-feature where you can have a look when you like.
+A: As you wish.
+Your host will put questions from the audience continually to Q&A where you can have a look when you like.

 Q: How can I interact with the audience after the talk?
 A: This as still to be defined.
 At mininum, we'll refer to Slack (see top), where you can meet participiants (if they want).